phalt/django-api-domains/docs/files.md

 ## APIs

-APIs defines the external API interface for your domain.
+_APIs_ defines the external API interface for your domain.
 Anyone using the APIs defined here is called a _consumer_.
 The API can be either an HTTP API using [GraphQL](https://github.com/graphql-python) or [REST](https://www.django-rest-framework.org/) for consumers over the web, or a software API for internal consumers.
-APIs is defined in `apis.py` which is agnostic to the implementation you choose, and you can even put more than one API in a domain.
+APIs is defined in `apis.py` which is agnostic to the implementation you choose, you can even put more than one API in a domain.
 For example - you might want to wrap a GraphQL API _and_ a REST API around your domain for different consumers.

-An apis.py file that defines a simple software API can look like:
+An `apis.py` file that defines a simple software API can look like:

 ```python
 import logging